Helen1987/CarND-Path-Planning-Project/Model Documentation.md

 ### Points to improve

-Conversion methods have quite a poor accuracy.
+Conversion methods have quite poor accuracy.
 As a result, I still can sometimes see odd car's behavior and accidents caused by this reason.